albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

-# How Does This Works?
+# How Does This Work?

 ```kotlin
 data class Celsius(val value: Double) : Temperature() {